minchinweb/seafoam/README.rst

 PRJCT_VERSION = ''
   *prjct* version displayed in footer.
 See the ``PRJCT`` setting.
 PYGMENTS_STYLE = 'native'
-  This setting is currently ignored, and my preferred Pygments style is included directly into the Seafoam CSS.
+  This setting is currently ignored, and my preferred Pygments theme (style) (*friendly*) is included directly into the Seafoam CSS.
 RECENT_POST_COUNT = 5
   Number of recent posts to display on the sidebar.
 See the ``DISPLAY_RECENT_POSTS_ON_SIDEBAR`` setting.